Table of Contents

 This system lets the ER staff know things like:

 - If the patient they are treating has already had certain tests done at other hospitals, what the results of those tests are.

 - If the patient in question already has a case manager at another hospital, prevent unnecessary assignments.

 - What advice has already been given to the patient so that a coherent message to the patient can be maintained by providers?

-This is another great example where the application of healthcare analytics is useful and needed.
+This is another great example where the application of healthcare data analysis is useful and needed.
 In the past, hospitals without PreManage ED would repeat tests over and over, and even if they could see that a test had been done at another hospital, they would have to go old school and request or send long fax just to get the information they needed.

 13) Smart Staffing & Personnel Management

 Without a cohesive, engaged workforce, patient care will dwindle, service rates will drop, and mistakes will happen.
 But with big data tools in healthcare, it’s possible to streamline your staff administration activities in a wealth of key areas.
 By working with the right HR analytics, it’s possible for time-stretched medical institutions to optimize staffing while forecasting operating room demands, streamlining patient care as a result.

 Too often, there is a significant lack of fluidity in healthcare institutions, with staff distributed in the wrong areas at the wrong time.
 This imbalance of personnel administration could mean a particular department is either too overcrowded with staff or lacking staff when it matters most, which can develop risks of lower motivation for work and increases the absenteeism rate.
 An HR dashboard, in this case, may help:

 **click to enlarge**